polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Bigger values guarantee more anonymity but also more computation.

-Details about how exactly these parameters drives the ticket validity probability can be found in section [6.2.2](#622-tickets-threshold).
+Details about how exactly these parameters drives the ticket validity probability can be found in section [6.5.2](#622-tickets-threshold).

 ### 6.2.
 Header Digest Log

-Each block's header contains a `Digest`, which is a sequence of `DigestItems` where the protocol is allowed to append any information required for correct progress.
+Each block's header contains a `Digest` log, which is defined as an ordered sequence of `DigestItem`s:

-The structures are defined to be quite generic and usable by other subsystems:

 ```rust
     DigestItem ::= Sequence {